What is the Defence and Veterans' Service Commission?

 By law, the Commissioner cannot:

-- make findings of civil or criminal wrongdoing;
+- Make findings of civil or criminal wrongdoing

-- monitor or inquire into a single exercise of a power, or a single performance of a function or duty.
+- Monitor or inquire into a single exercise of a power, or a single performance of a function or duty.

 This means the DVSC cannot inquire into individual matters, including claims for entitlements, complaints or appeals against another entity.

 This is to ensure the DVSC remains focused on system-level reforms as envisaged by the Royal Commission into Defence and Veteran Suicide.
+The Royal Commission advised:

 “The new entity should not seek to replace the responsibilities of existing agencies.
 Rather, its role should be to ensure that cultural change occurs, and that suicide prevention is embedded as a core business function.
 The new entity should not duplicate specific functions of existing agencies.
 The new entity should work with, and leverage the expertise of, existing agencies where possible.”